 Most veterans know that the Veterans Administration offers prescription drug coverage for retired veterans.
 But many people don't know that the same service is available for their families and survivors.
 Call the VA Health Revenue Center toll-free at 1-877-222-VETS (8387), or go to www.va.gov/health.

 Some organizations offer special discounts on prescription drugs for their members.
 For example, AARP and AAA offer savings.
 Many pharmacies offer some form of a discount plan for seniors.
 Community health clinics or programs may have low- or no-cost prescription drugs for those who qualify.
-Also, some pharmacies offer one low cash price ($4) for a 30-day supply of certain generic medicines.
+Also, some pharmacies offer a set price for some medicines-for example, $5 for a 30-day supply of certain generic medicines.

 Other Works Consulted